awahidanon/awahidanon/README.md

 Here are some ideas to get you started: -->

 I am Abdulwahid, a graduate in Electrical and Computer Engineering.
 I used to work as an electrical engineer in a government organization, overseeing construction projects.
-In 2021, I delved into web development, automating the license registration system.
+In 2021, I delved into web development, after automating the license registration system for organization i was working as Electrical Engineer.
 This sparked my transition to becoming a backend developer, and I eventually took on the role of Director of Information and Communication Technology.

 - 🔭 I’m Python - Django Developer.
 - 👯 I’m looking for a job as a python developer.